Check out posts in our new UUCAS History Blog!

 sheshq08

 Universalism in this country began in the late 1700s and was first preached in New England and in Philadelphia.
-At a conference in Winchester, NH in 1803, the two groups joined in doctrine and published the Winchester Profession of Belief.
-Universalism was first brought to this area by the Rev. Noah Murray who began preaching Universalism in Sheshequin in 1787.
-Fearing the spread of a new doctrine, the Rev. Moses Park and Joseph Kinney from the Baptist Church attempted to change his beliefs.
-They kidnapped Rev. Murray, took him to the basement of a church, and argued theology for three days and nights.
-Their efforts were in vain, for Rev .Murray converted both of them.
+At a conference in Winchester, NH, in 1803, the two groups joined in doctrine and published the Winchester Profession of Belief.

-Rev. Park began preaching Universalism in 1793, and helped organize The Universalist Society of Sheshequin in 1808.
-The Society did well at first until the deaths of both Noah Murray and Moses Park in 1811 and 1817, respectively.
+The Society did well at first until the deaths of both Noah Murray (1811) and Moses Park (1817).
 After that, a certain eloquent speaker by the name of Squire Street arrived and was well accepted at first.
-He was just ahead of his reputation, for he had been expelled from the Association in New Hampshire, being guilty of a sad misdemeanor.
+He was just ahead of his reputation, for he had been expelled from the Association in New Hampshire, being guilty of a “sad misdemeanor.”
 Just before the news of his expulsion from the Association reached Sheshequin, he stepped on a boat and went down the Susquehanna, never to return.
-He was followed by David Gibson, also a gifted speaker who briefly gained the confidence of the congregation.
-He was able to gain generous money favors, but promptly resumed his old habit of intemperance and was fired.
-By then, the church members were suspect of any unknown theologian who came to preach.
+He was followed by David Gibson, also a gifted speaker, who briefly gained the confidence of the congregation.
+He was also able to gain generous money favors, but promptly resumed his old habit of intemperance and was fired.
+By then, the church members were suspicious of any unknown theologian who came to preach.

-A Sunday School was established in 1830 by Julia Kinney Scott who also gained fame as a poetess.
-In 1833, the Universalist Society of Sheshequin stated their Rules and Regulations.
+A Sunday School was established in 1830 by Julia Kinney Scott, who was also widely known in Universalist circles as a poet.
+In 1833, the names of 66 members were recorded, and a set of “Rules and Regulations” was created.
 The Charter of Incorporation was approved on October 1, 1840, and a Constitution was written in 1843.

-At various times, the Sheshequin Church was the” mother church” to churches in Athens, Towanda, Standing Stone, Springfield, Troy, Orwell Hill, Sylvania, Monroe, and Mansfield.
+At various times, the Sheshequin Church was the “mother church” to churches in Athens, Towanda, Standing Stone, Springfield, Troy, Orwell Hill, Sylvania, Monroe, and Mansfield.

 In 1902, the Oscar and Georgia Stevens family moved to Sheshequin, and family members were church organists for nearly 100 years.
 Georgia was the first organist, and she was followed by daughters Dorothy Smith and Marion Jones.

-Church membership was stable during the 1900s, and a succession of ministers served the congregations.
-In 1961, the Unitarians and Universalists merged, forming the Unitarian-Universalist Church.
+n 1961, the Unitarians and Universalists merged, forming the Unitarian-Universalist Church.
 In 1965, the Athens Church, known as the Church of Universal Brotherhood, officially dissolved, and its nine members transferred their membership to the Sheshequin Church.
 In 1991, the Athens church was purchased, returning the 140 year old building to its Universalist roots.
 Services are held weekly in the Athens Church, and the Sheshequin Church is a summer and special occasion meeting house.

-The national merger of Unitarianism and Universalism in 1961 combined the Universalist emphasis on the doctrine of the love and goodness of God, with the Unitarian emphasis on reason and rationality in religion.
+In 1961, the Unitarian and Universalist denominations merged, forming the Unitarian Universalist Church.
+The merger combined the Universalist emphasis on the doctrine of the love and goodness of God, with the Unitarian emphasis on reason and rationality in religion.

 Today Unitarian Universalism is a liberal religion with Judeo-Christian roots.
-It has no creed, instead it advocates freedom of belief and the affirmation of the worth and dignity of all human beings.
+It has no creed; instead it advocates freedom of belief and the affirmation of the worth and dignity of all human beings.

 UUCAS offers a warm and welcoming community for all people who practice ethical living as the supreme witness of religion.